Cancelling a transaction

-If you approve the cancellation in My eBay but don't refund the buyer within 10 business days, the cancellation request is closed as unsuccessful.
+If you approve the cancellation in My eBay but don't refund the buyer within 10 days, the cancellation request is closed as unsuccessful.

-If you haven't issued the refund within 10 business days, the buyer can open an eBay Money Back Guarantee request for an item that wasn't received.
+If you haven't issued the refund within 10 days, the buyer can open an eBay Money Back Guarantee request for an item that wasn't received.
 If you posted the item, the buyer can open a return request.
 Learn more about the eBay Money Back Guarantee.

 If you refunded the buyer but they haven't approved the cancellation, you can submit an Unpaid Item request.